Non 'Consensus' Scientists:

 John J. Ray, Ph.D.
 Psychology, Mensa Member, Australia

-John Richard Lott Jr., Ph.D.
+John R. Lott, Ph.D.
 Economics, USA

 John Stossel, B.A.
 Psychology, USA